iqb-berlin/load-test/locust/README.md

 # Preparation

 - Configure test parameters in config.json
-  - This includes valid URL paths for all unit and resource files (- Use the url-list-gen.py script in the root of the project to generate the list)
+    (- Use the url-list-gen.py script in the root of the project to generate the list)

 *When testing the Testcenter version with file service, you need to change the path for resource files.